-- W The learner is at the heart of assessment - Massessment needs to provide a view of the whole learner - MAssessment is integral to teaching and learning - WAssessment includes reliable judgements about how learners are progressing - MAssessment must influence teaching and learning - Wassessment must be cross-curricular - 1/2 If we know what the learner knows we can help them use their skills in different situations
+- The learner is at the heart of assessment - MAssessment needs to provide a view of the whole learner - MAssessment is integral to teaching and learning - WAssessment includes reliable judgements about how learners are progressing - MAssessment must influence teaching and learning - Massessment must be cross-curricular - Wilf we know what the learner knows we can help them use their skills in different situations

 Whilst all pupils follow the appropriate Programme of Study from the National Curriculum, they are disapplied from Statutory Assessment at the end of each National Curriculum Key Stage.
-Pupils are assessed termly, using the early years foundation stage profile or our Q Levels, (developmentally based performance descriptors, which outline early learning and attainment before level 1 of the National Curriculum in eight levels from P1 to P8) and the National Curriculum.
+Pupils are assessed termly, using the early years foundation stage profile or the P-Scales, (developmentally based performance descriptors, which outline early learning and attainment before level 1 of the National Curriculum in eight levels from P1 to P8) and the National Curriculum.
 Key Stage 4 and Sixth Form pupils are entered for nationally accredited vocational courses.

 All progress data is rigorously reviewed to ensure that all pupils are enabled to reach their full potential and that individual targets are appropriately challenging for individuals.
+Statutory targets are set for pupils at the end of each Key Stage.